Page updated 28th May 2018

-Situated just off the top of Fore Street in what was a narrow alleyway and is now an important part of the one-way system, this little church has some important Norman features.
+Situated just off the top of Fore Street in what was a narrow alleyway and is now an important part of the one-way system, this little church, whose origins are probably Celtic, has some important Norman architectural features.
 It retains its Norman windows and the arches lining each side of the nave, separating it from the side aisles.

-Dating from the reign of Henry I, it still retains remnants of its Norman architecture, primarily in its distinctive Norman arches and arcade.
+The earliest record of the church is when it was included in the will of Peter de Palerna, in the reign of King John.
 During the 14th to 16th centuries, it was used as a centre of worship by many merchants and Mayors of Exeter, and memorials and tombs of some are still evident.
 There are up to eight City Magistrates buried within the precincts of the church.
-St Mary Arches' was one of the four city churches to escape the closing, ordered by Commonwealth regime following the Civil War, of all of Exeter's churches.

 When the public conduit situated outside the College of the Vicars Choral in South Street was demolished in 1830, the four decorative stone balls on the top were relocated onto the four corners of the tower of St Mary Arches, where they remain to this day.